Jim Ankan Deka

 Jim Ankan Deka (born 1 June 1980) is an Indian musician, documentary film maker, photographer and director of Bangalore based organisation and music school Eastern Fare Music Foundation.
 He is the first person from Assam to open a music institute and a production house in Bangalore, India.
 He won multiple awards for his song Aawaz - speak up against sexual violence based on the 2012 Delhi gang rape incident.
+He is the frontman of the folk-fusion band FolkAGeet.

 Biography

 Early life and education

 Deka started playing the guitar from the age of three.
 His initial training was in Borgeet and Khol.

 Early career

 Deka started his career in music at the age of 18 with his first album Prahar: Tumi Kowa Kothabor with an Assamese band Prahar.
 With his performance as a guitarist, bass guitarist and keyboardist in numerous concerts, events and TV shows, Deka made a name for himself in the music industry of Assam.
 In 2001 Deka founded a studio in Guwahati named La-Jiazz which was closed in 2006.
 Deka is a member of the band Voodoo Child in Assam.